ignition-devs/incendium/README.md

 To install incendium on your Gateway follow these steps:

-1. Download the latest release (incendium.X.X.X.zip)
+1. Download the latest release from [here](https://github.com/thecesrom/incendium/releases/latest)
-1. Browse to your Ignition Gateway
+1. Browse to your Ignition Gateway (version 8.0+)
 1. Go to **Config > Projects** and click on **Import project...**
 1. Click on **Choose File** and select the downloaded ZIP file
 1. Enter **incendium** as the **Project Name**